AdguardTeam/AdguardKnowledgeBase/11.vpn/050.adguard-vpn-mac/010.overview/docs.en.md

 AdGuard VPN for Mac is a desktop VPN service.
 It is currently in the beta stage, but it doesn’t mean that the app is raw.
 Quite the opposite, it is working stable and can be used.
 AdGuard VPN is fully compatible with AdGuard ad blocker, they can be safely used together and will operate seamlessly.
 Let’s see what features it has to offer.

 > Note that **you can't use AdGuard VPN for Mac unless you have logged into your AdGuard account**.
 You can either sign in with your AdGuard account or with an external account, namely, via Google or Facebook.
 Make sure that your external account is bound to the same e-mail address as your AdGuard account.
-Otherwise, you won't be able to use your subscription of you have one.
+If there is a suitable subscription in your AdGuard account, it will be automatically activated on the desktop app.
 Still don't have an AdGuard account?
 Create it [here](https://auth.adguard.com/registration.html).

 > AdGuard VPN for Mac is currently supported on Catalina and Big Sur.
 The support for older versions of macOS will be available shortly.